Matt Vierling Player Props: Tigers vs. Red Sox

-On Friday, Matt Vierling (coming off going 1-for-4) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 7:10 PM ET.
+On Saturday, Matt Vierling (coming off going 0-for-4) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 4:10 PM ET.

+He had a hitless performance in his last game (0-for-4) against the Red Sox.

 Matt Vierling Game Info & Props vs. the Red Sox